-In total, there are 144 Invincible comics, which spanned 15 years of Kirkman and Walker’s careers.
-The TV adaptation altered the order of certain plot points for season 1, but the first eight episodes only covered the first 23 issues.
-If a similar trajectory is maintained for future seasons, Invincible would end around the season 7 or 8 mark.
+In total, there are 144 Invincible comics, spanning 15 years of Kirkman, Cory Walker, and Ryan Ottley’s careers.
+The TV adaptation altered the order of certain plot points in season 1, but the first eight episodes only covered the first 23 issues.
+If a similar trajectory is maintained for future seasons, Invincible may end around the season 7 or 8 mark.

-According to Kirkman, however, there could be more or less than that.
-Speaking to ScreenRant, he said that the series’ creative team has a “rough roadmap for where things from the comics will fall”.
-Additionally, Kirkman told Inverse that he “could see it going for five… seven… even 10 years.
-Maybe we run out of comic books and… we do 100 seasons.”
+According to Kirkman, there could be more or less than that.
+Speaking to ScreenRant (opens in new tab), he said that there's a "rough roadmap for where things from the comics will fall".
+Additionally, Kirkman told Inverse (opens in new tab) that he "could see it going for five… seven… even 10 years.
+Maybe we run out of comic books and… we do 100 seasons."

 Of course, that last number is Kirkman being excited about his own property, but we could certainly see Invincible running for at least five seasons.
 If audiences want more, Amazon would be silly to end it after three seasons.
 Although, much of that will depend on whether Invincible continues to draw in audiences in its next two seasons.